coreinfrastructure/best-practices-badge/doc/security.md

 ### Common misconfiguration errors countered: Ruby on Rails Security Guide

 A common problems with applications is misconfiguration.
+We counter this by identifying the most-relevant security guide available, and the applying it.

-This application is built on Ruby on Rails.
+This entire application is built on Ruby on Rails.
 The Ruby on Rails developers provide a
 [Ruby on Rails Security Guide](http://guides.rubyonrails.org/security.html), which identifies what they believe are the most important areas to check for securing such applications.
 Since this guide is focused on the infrastructure we use, we think this is the most important guide for us to focus on.

 We apply the entire guide.
 Here is a discussion on how we apply the entire guide, per its chapters as of 2015-12-14: